fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 **Load other Map Definition files**

-To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `maps` folder.
+To use any other map (except World and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `maps` folder.
 The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.

-Insert the `<script>` tag in `templates > index.html` file to include the map defination file.
+Insert the `<script>` tag in `templates > index.html` file to include the map definition file.
 The `<script>` tag is shown below:

 ```HTMl
 <script type="text/javascript" src="path/to/local/maps/fusioncharts.[MAP_ALIAS].js"></script>